leshow/dhcpm/README.md

 A cli tool for constructing & sending dhcp client messages, without actually binding on an interface.
 Aims to support v4 & v6, though v6 support is unfinished.
 Allows sending dhcp messages to arbitrary ports and ips.

+## Sponsor

+Thank you to [Bluecat](https://bluecatnetworks.com/) for sponsoring this work! `dhcpm` leverages [dhcproto](https://github.com/bluecatengineering/dhcproto) which is also worth checking out.

 ## Use

 ```